 - Put butter and oil into your foodi and set pot to saute setting.

-- Season beef with salt and pepper liberally.
+- Season beef with salt, garlic salt and pepper liberally.
 When butter is melted add roast into pot and sear on each side until well browned.
 About 1-2 min. on each side.
 Turn pot off.

 - Remove meat and deglaze pot by adding a bit of your broth and scraping bits of stuck on meat off bottom of your pot (so you avoid the WATER or burn notice)